 A number of people have asked me what camera I used to take the photographs found on this web site.
 I started off using an Camedia C920 Zoom digital camera.
 I found this to be a fantastic camera to use - simple yet at the same time versatile, its ability to get great photographs in extremely low lighting conditions is excellent.
 Its only downfall was it's relatively low resolution.

 This camera has since been discontinued.
-I have recently replaced it with the Olympus 8080WZ, which is a stunning camera to use, all be it that it's in a different league compared to the humble C920, with its 8 megapixels of resolution, the versatility of an SLR and stunning low light pictures.
+I replaced it with the Olympus 8080WZ, which is a stunning camera to use, all be it that it's in a different league compared to the humble C920, with its 8 megapixels of resolution, the versatility of an SLR and stunning low light pictures.
+I still use it to this day (late 2013).

 Please note that this web site has been written using English spelling for words (as opposed to American).
 Some words are spelt differently. (e.g. colour/color, theatre/theater, programme/program), so please check first before emailing me to point out errors!